-- Last but not least, a full translation
+- Last but not least, a complete translation

 Content Research and Copywriting

 I familiarised myself with past press releases, media coverage, social posts, articles.
 Then I looked at the opinions of doctors and medical groups to sort out benefits, terms and popular search keywords used in the market, which guided me to write a persuasive and SEO friendly copy for the new content.

 Hero Banner – Replaced with Succinct Copies

 Since the pandemic was slowing down, we changed the tagline to target general patients over the COVID-19 test.
 To make it more appealing and demonstrate how fast and efficient VC is, the copies are changed into little slangy, e.g. “一剔過” (traditional) and “一点通” (simplified).

 The “Learn More” button drove visitors away to a long press article, so we replaced and summarised it with just three key points.
 I have tried a 3 column icon-text layout to explain it, but we went for a more concise and short version so that the page won’t be too long.

 How It Works – Filling The Missing Piece

 The flowchart outlines the essential piece that new customers may look for – the general VC and COVID-19 test process, which they both have the remote diagnosis, but the test has more steps to go.
-On mobile, it will be replaced into a readable, numbered list with two tabs switching between services.
+On mobile, we replaced it into a readable, numbered list with two tabs switching between services.

 The new content makes the page longer and requires more scrolls to reach the doctor’s list.
 The situation is even worse on mobile.
-A secondary navigation bar lists all sections in the page, it is clear and less hidden.
-Visitors can navigate to different sections and notice the prominent “Book Now” button anywhere.
+A secondary navigation bar lists all sections on the page; it is apparent and less hidden.
+Visitors can navigate to different areas and notice the prominent “Book Now” button anywhere.
 In the mobile, it does the same trick by collapsing the rest of the navigational items.
 The only downside is it stacked the navigation bar with other bars and overlays, leaving less space for the main content.